 National Agricultural Literacy Outcome Assessments

-The development of grade appropriate, research-based psychometric assessments began in 2018.
+The development of grade appropriate, research-based psychometric assessments for the National Agricultural Literacy Outcomes began in 2018.
 The instruments were created using domain analysis to measure three proficiency levels: 1) Limited or developing agricultural exposure, 2) Functional agricultural literacy, and 3) Practical & applicable agriculture proficiency.
 The assessment links below include the instruction for administering each assessment, the interpretation of results, and the appropriate citation for each instrument.
 If you have questions please contact Dr. Debra Spielmaker, the NCAL Team Leader.

 Download the appropriate grade level file for measuring the NALOs.